Jefferson Han: Personal life

 He is the son of middle-class Korean immigrants who emigrated to the United States in the 1970s.

 Education

-Han graduated from The Dalton School in New York in 1993 and studied computer science and electrical engineering for three years at Cornell University before leaving to join a start-up company to commercialize the CU-SeeMe video-conferencing software that he helped develop while an undergraduate at Cornell.
+Han originally attended the Osmond A. Church Public Elementary School in South Ozone Park Queens.
+He later graduated from The Dalton School in Manhattan in 1993 and studied computer science and electrical engineering for three years at Cornell University before leaving to join a start-up company to commercialize the CU-SeeMe video-conferencing software that he helped develop while an undergraduate at Cornell.

 Honors

 Han was named to Time magazine's 2008 listing of the "100 Most Influential People in The World".